-day night.
-The AMS representative works out high school visitation days, helps coordinate intercollegiate football games, A TOTAL OF \$13,000 is needed to finance the bleachers for the other side of the main gym.
+A TOTAL OF \$13,000 is needed to finance the bleachers for the other side of the main gym.
 It was passed to have a rummage sale on Jan.
 25 in the Campus Center.

 Not more than \$50 was allocated for the finance of the Christmas trees and ornaments to be placed in the winery and Campus Center.

 The meeting time of the Student Council meetings has been changed for next quarter.
 Beginning Jan.
 2, Student Council meetings will be held in the Student Council chambers from 9-10:20 a.m. and will be held on the following Tuesday.

 This was the last Student Council meeting of the fall quarter.

-LAST WEEK A proposal to have Foothill Colleges draft counselor come to the De Anza campus to counsel students in to attend the meeting in order to clear up any questions that members of the council might have.
+LAST WEEK A proposal to have Foothill Colleges draft counselor come to the De Anza campus to counsel students in order to determine if a draft

-Rich Patocchi, Foothill's draft

-counselor, was asked by Russell
+Rich Patocchi, Foothill's draft counselor, was asked by Russell to attend the meeting in order to clear up any questions that members of the council might have

-counselor is needed at De Anza

-was made by Phil Russel.